UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 You can explore various options to support renewable energy, such as green power add-ons or community solar.

-• Opt Into Green Utility Programs: In regulated markets where you must buy from the local utility, contact them to see if they offer a “Green Power” program that allows you to pay a small premium to support local renewable projects.
+If you live in a regulated market where you must buy from the local utility, contact them to see if they offer a “Green Power” program.
+These programs often allow you to pay a small premium to support local renewable projects, helping to reduce overall demand for fossil fuels.

 Taking Charge Of Your Household Power